Morris ArboretumPhiladelphia, Pennsylvania

-Morris Arboretum is conveniently located in Philadelphia's historic Northwest, just four miles from the Pennsylvania Turnpike and the Blue Route/I-476, and 20 minutes from Center City Philadelphia.
+Morris Arboretum is conveniently located in Philadelphia's historic Northwest, just miles from major roadways and a few minutes to Center City, Philadelphia.
 Morris Arboretum is a proud supporter of marriage equality.

 We had our wedding reception at the Morris Arboretum, and it was perfect!
 It is a gorgeous setting for photos and guests to explore.
 While there are restrictions on time (it is a functional public Arboretum, after all) we found them to be very reasonable.
 Wedding access for photos and guests begins at 4 PM, and you get the tent area from 6 PM to midnight.
 We had no problems loading/unloading equipment and our vendors were able to set up without a hitch.
 Since the Arboretum is in a residential zone, they do have limits on noise level.
 You can have a live band or DJ, as long as they adhere to some rules on amplification.
 Our DJ was able to work with these limits and pulled off an awesome night of dancing.
 Included in the rental are tables, chairs, a beautiful tent with ceiling fans and lights, full use of visitor center facilities (including a large changing room upstairs for the bridal party), space heaters, kitchen area for catering, and access to the entire garden for you and your guests.
 There's ample free parking and an Arboretum staff member onsite the entire time.
 We were thrilled with our experience at the Arboretum, and would definitely recommend it for anyone who wants something unique for their wedding.
 Anyone can rent a hall or ballroom - but your guests won't forget a night out under the stars, eating next to a canopy of trees, surrounded by the sights and smells of living, growing flowers and plants!